 In addition to selling produce and cured meats, Mercato Centrale’s vendors sell a range of prepared foods made with ingredients sourced from Lazio and other Italian regions.
-These foods include expected pastas and pizzas as well as less expected hamburgers and vegan dishes.
+These foods include expected pastas and pizzas as well as less expected burgers and vegan dishes.
 Stefano Callegari has a Trapizzino stand here too.
 Yes, he’s everywhere.

 Don’t worry if your train is running late.
 Mercato Centrale is open until midnight every night of the week.